sike25/unireps.github.io/_posts/2025-10-25-phase-diagram-playbook.md

 **Select practical advantages of our framework:**

-The workflow is largely standalone and implemented locally, from scratch - allowing researchers/analysts to adapt its workings to their exact needs - with numerical-stability and computational-efficiency improvements (relative to analogous implementations in the domain), novel algorithmic extensions (i.a. for multi-subject dimnensionality reduction, comparative phase diagram analysis of heterogenous brain dynamics), informative metrics and rich visualisations, and emphasis on **a)** automated parameter optimisation - not requiring domain expertise or significant prior experience with the pipeline from the user, **b)** data-driven model selection, **c)** data-modality universality and independece of heuristics/meta-knowledge throughout the entire design process, and **d)** availability of alternative methods and hyperparameters for key processing/modelling stages, so as to best fit the needs of the user
+The workflow is largely standalone and implemented locally, from scratch - allowing researchers/analysts to adapt its workings to their exact needs - with numerical-stability and computational-efficiency improvements (relative to analogous implementations in the domain), novel algorithmic extensions (i.a. for multi-subject dimensionality reduction, comparative phase diagram analysis of heterogeneous brain dynamics), informative metrics and rich visualisations, and emphasis on **a)** automated parameter optimisation - not requiring domain-expertise or significant prior experience with the pipeline from the user, **b)** data-driven model selection, **c)** data-modality universality and independence of heuristics/meta-knowledge throughout the entire design process, and **d)** availability of alternative methods and hyperparameters for key processing/modelling stages, so as to best fit the needs of the user

 **Limitations worth remembering:**
-- Binarisation coarsens signals (whereas more granular discretisation becomes computationally prohibitve almost instantly for real-life data/problems)
+- Binarisation coarsens signals (whereas more granular discretisation becomes computationally prohibitive almost instantly for real-life data/problems)
 - Results depend on the selection of binarisation thresholds, dimensionality-reduction models and target counts of obtained latent features
 - For exact modelling methods, the set of possible states doubles in size with every additional feature/node/brain region
 - PDA assumes $$h\approx 0$$ and an SK‑like (Sherrington-Kirkpatrick) parametrisation